MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/analyze-business-processes.md

 ## Data privacy

-The business-process analysis feature aligns completely with the data-privacy standards of Workplace Analytics, as described in [Privacy settings](../use/privacy-settings.md).
+The business-process analysis feature aligns with the data-privacy standards of Workplace Analytics, which are described in [Privacy settings](../use/privacy-settings.md).

-Meeting subject lines are used extensively in the business-process analysis feature.
-Two of the settings for enhancing data privacy affect the subject lines of meetings: [Hashing subject lines](../use/privacy-settings.md#hash-subject-lines) and [Excluding terms from subject lines](../use/privacy-settings.md#exclude-terms-from-subject-lines).
-Therefore, these settings also affect business-process analysis, as described in the following sections.
+To define a business process, you use meeting subject lines, but two data-privacy settings restrict access to meeting subject lines: [Hashing subject lines](../use/privacy-settings.md#hash-subject-lines) and [Excluding terms from subject lines](../use/privacy-settings.md#exclude-terms-from-subject-lines).
+These privacy settings affect business-process definition as described here:

 ### Hashing of subject lines